 While some would say 'Souping' is a trendy word meant for health cleanses using soup, I prefer to use it as a verb meaning to eat soup.
 It is a fantastic way to maximise nutrient intake by combining lots of vegetables, herbs and spices which are rich in vitamins, minerals and antioxidants and while salads are lovely and light in the summer, souping is a great way to eat healthier in the winter.

-- Soups make it easy to eat a load of vegetables.
+- Soups make it easy to eat lots of vegetables.

 - Soups are cosy and comforting.
 No explanation needed here.
 There’s nothing more cosy than a steaming bowl of soup.
 Just add a fuzzy blanket and a candle.

 - Soups make for easy meal planning.
 In the winter months, our meal plans look like this: Soup and bread.
 Soup and salad.
-Soup and corn muffins.
+Soup and a sandwich.
 It works for a weeknight, or for company.
 It’s also perfect for lunches.

 - 4 garlic cloves

 - 1 carrot (washed, peeled and chopped)

 - 2 tsps cumin

 - 2 tsps coriander